steinarvk/taskplan/README.md

 ## Caveats

-Taskplan does its planning in arbitrary work-time units.
-Whatever unit you put in will be the the same unit you get out.
+Taskplan does its planning in arbitrary work-time seconds.
+(This absurd resolution is to allow for some decimals, because the underlying approach is _integer_ optimization.)

-It does not account for non-work time, holidays, sleep, etc. If trying to convert work-time units to a timeline, remember to perform this conversion.
+It does not account for non-work time, holidays, sleep, etc. If trying to convert work-time seconds to a timeline, remember to perform this conversion.
 For instance, assuming a 40h work-week, 1 million work-seconds should be interpreted as roughly 7 work-weeks.
 Using 1 million seconds (roughly 12 days) as a time estimate will give a blatantly wrong result.